-I’ve wanted to write my memoir, A Lovely Woman, for a long time.
+I’ve wanted to write my memoir, Briefly I Knew My Mother, for a long time.
 Keeping a daily diary since I was a child and journaling on and off for many years means it’s my second nature to put thoughts to paper.
 About ten years ago I determined to write about a loss that defined my life from a very early age.
 I began piecing it together.
 But I lacked confidence and wasn’t ready to dive deep into all that sorrow.
 I turned to other stories, completing one fictional story that I’ve yet to do anything with.
 The strong desire to write about Mam’s death, and our lives following her passing, never left me.
 Often I’d revisit the story, digging through papers to reread what was written.
 Most of it was terrible.
 But it was a start.
 My emotions tumbled out on to the page without structure, without a clear plan of where I wanted this book to go or where I wanted to take the reader.
 I’m so grateful I didn’t try to do anything with those poorly written first drafts.
 I just knew the timing wasn’t right.

 One day a few years ago I received my subscribed Oprah magazine in the mail.On the cover I read that Oprah was relaunching her book club for a book called Wild by Cheryl Strayed.
 I turned to the article and discovered that Cheryl had lost her mother to cancer at age 22.
 My heart raced.
 Here was a woman I could connect with.
 I couldn’t wait to read more!
 Devastated by her loss she hiked the Pacific Crest Trail alone.
 This journey was what ultimately saved her.
 Intrigued and excited, I was also nervous.
 Somebody else had written a book about losing their mother to cancer.
 They had done it before me.
 And this amazing woman was also living in Portland, Oregon, the same city where I now lived.
 I wondered where my book would fit in to all of this.
 Would people want to read another book on motherloss?
 How would mine compare to this one, chosen by Oprah to relaunch her book club?